paritytech/asset-transfer-api/README.md

 ### Teleport and Reserve Transfer via polkadotXcm pallet

-The `AssetsTransferApi.createTransferTransaction` is able to infer what kind of transaction is necessary given the inputs.
+The `AssetTransferApi.createTransferTransaction` is able to infer what kind of transaction is necessary given the inputs.
 When sending cross chain transfers the api does a lot of validation to ensure the inputs are valid, and the assets either exist or dont.
 This process is done through a registry which is maintained in a seperate repo [here](https://github.com/paritytech/asset-transfer-api-registry).
 If the asset in not in the registry it will then lookup if that asset exists on chain and cache it if necessary.
 On chain verification is not always possible in respect to the direction the asset is being sent and what the destination chain is since we only maintain one api connection.
-Therefore, if you would like the inject information into the registry, you can using the `injectedRegistry` option for the `AssetsTransferApi`.
+Therefore, if you would like the inject information into the registry, you can using the `injectedRegistry` option for the `AssetTransferApi`.

 ### Transferring assets via xTokens pallet